Extended Range Guided Munition

-A similar system (though for MLRS) developed by SAAB and Boeing reached production in 2019 and is known as the GLSDB.

 Synopsis

 Despite the long development time, the ERGM never worked as reliably as the older but significantly less expensive laser-guided M712 Copperhead.
 During development, the ERGM failed several tests in which the tail fins failed to deploy at launch, rocket motors did not ignite, or the electronic components did not survive the stress of being fired from a gun.
 In February 2008, guidance components, rocket motors, and tail fins all failed in tests; Raytheon claimed they were testing specific functionalities rather than overall functionality and that they were "on the verge" of making the whole system operate reliably, but the Navy had lost confidence after years of issues and were no longer expecting a return on investment.
 Rising cost was another factor in cancellation.
 The unit cost of the shell more than quadrupled, from US$45,000 in 1997 to $191,000 by 2006 (the Copperhead unit production price was about $30,000), reducing the projected buy from 8,500 to about 3,150.
 Program research-and-development costs had increased from $80 million to $400 million between 1997 and 2004, with total program costs increasing from $400 million to $600 million.
 The Navy formally cancelled the ERGM program on 19 March 2008.
 BTERM was another U.S. Navy developmental round that included GPS guidance in an artillery shell; it too was terminated in 2008 after over four years of development by ATK.